owlcms/owlcms4-heroku-updater/README.md

 #### Command-line options

 By default, on Windows, the program opens a new command-line Window.
-Using these options requires that you also give `-createshell false`
+If you want to use these you will need to use `-createshell false`

 | Option&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |